-This is probably going to be one of those film where I can't decide whether I love it or not; the 2013 released slasher film No One Lives, directed by Ryuhei Kitamura of the Midnight Meat Train and Versus fame, actually sets our expectation with promises of a cool kill-a-thon by a guy with fancy gadgets, but it ultimately became a let down for me by the time I get to see it and find out there's barely anything memorable about this film.
+The 2013 released slasher film No One Lives, directed by Ryuhei Kitamura of the Midnight Meat Train (2008) and Versus (2000) fame, sets our expectation with promises of a cool kill-a-thon by a guy with fancy gadgets, but it all ultimately falls to a let down for me as there's barely anything memorable about this film, to be frank.

-We begin with a classic set-up: a blonde running in terror at night from unseen foe only to be captured by whatever's hunting her down and not killed for a change.
+It starts with a blonde running in terror at night from unseen foe only to be captured by whatever's hunting her down and not killed for a change.
 We then suddenly shift to daylight as we follow a couple on a road trip presumably to patch-up a broken relationship and a gang of house thieves with a member who's cray-cray about killing, demonstrating this soon enough by gunning down an entire family who owns a house they're currently raiding.
-The couple and the thieves cross paths later at a local diner, soon resulting with the gang harassing and kidnapping the couple.
+The couple and the thieves cross paths later at a local diner, soon resulting with the gang harassing and kidnapping the pair.

 |25 minutes, where all good things stayed and just stayed|

-For a film that revealed the twist way before the film even gets released (through the trailer and Mr. Kitamura's interview), you would expect the production to at least worked out better on other departments that'll makes this slasher film fun such as gore, script and atmosphere, but none of these apparently crossed their minds.
-It's quickly paced around the first act, but after the twist is revealed and the MIA blondie begins rambling on what our slasher can do, No One Lives starts to lag from one part to the next so evenly that you have to wonder where this film was really going, or really understand anything at all since a lot of the characters seem to have a thing for speaking in whispers.
+For a film that revealed the twist way before the film even gets released (through the trailer and Mr. Kitamura's interview), you would expect the production to at least work out better on other departments that'll makes this slasher film fun such as gore, script and atmosphere, but none of these apparently crossed their minds.
+It's quickly paced around the first act, yes, but after the twist is revealed and the MIA blondie begins rambling on what our slasher can do, No One Lives starts to lag from one part to the next so evenly that you have to wonder where this film is really going, or if it even understands anything at all since a lot of the characters seem to have a thing for speaking in whispers.
 A lot of characters.

-Furthermore, I don't really understand how a couple of bad guys work as effective target victims?
-The way I see it, it could only work in two ways: they could either be the biggest sonovabitches deserving their fates (like the ones in Tormented, where bullies get killed), or develop into those who are willing to side with the victims, settle their differences and just try to live through the night.
-(Like the ones from Scarecrows (1988), which were originally armed thugs but slowly began to look out for their hostage once the supernatural scarecrows attack) The victim set here are house thieves with one trigger-happy douche that everyone seems to hate but kept around coz only he has the teeth to fire a gun willy-nilly or some shit like that; they're not that threatening or developed so more or less they're merely victims, just like the rest of the meat these kind of films have been cutting up for years now.
+Furthermore, I don't really understand how a couple of bad guys work as effective slasher victims?
+The way I see it, it could only work in two ways: they could either be the biggest sonovabitches deserving of their fates (like the ones in Tormented (2009), where its lead of bullies get killed), or they get develop into those who are willing to side with the victims, settle their differences and just try to live through the night.
+(Like the ones from Scarecrows (1988), which were originally armed thugs only to start looking out for their hostage once the supernatural scarecrows attack) The victim set here are house thieves with one trigger-happy douche that everyone seems to hate but kept around coz only he has the teeth to fire a gun willy-nilly or some shit like that; they're not that threatening or developed so more or less they're merely victims, just like the rest of the meat these kind of films have been cutting up for years now.

 |In a slasher film, victims usually die by the time a blade hits them.|